Ed94/VaultedVulkan/guides/2_ApplicationHandshake/Readme.md

 }
 ```

-But... there are occasions that some machine will not have the latest vulkan so its safer to have a more robust sweep of fallback cases just in case:
+But... there are occasions that some machines will not have the latest vulkan so its safer to have a more robust sweep of fallback cases just in case:
 [pastebin](https://pastebin.com/xM82kZhU) (100 lines so I just put it here for you)

 Simply use it in the following way now to populate desiredLayers a validation layer: